The 5 Most Beautiful Works of Art to See in Rome

 Are you planning a trip to Rome?
 Here are five stunning masterpieces you can’t miss:

-In this work, Raphael Sanzio encloses in a simple yet harmonious structure the well-known figures of his time who made the history of “Knowledge” and art.
-The work is located in the Vatican Museums in Rome, in the “Raphael’s Rooms”.
+In this work, Raphael Sanzio encloses in a simple yet harmonious structure the well-known figures of his time who made the history of knowledge and art.
+The work is located in the Vatican Museums, in the “Raphael’s Rooms.”

 Everyone pauses when they see the Mother of Christ captured by the great sensitivity of Michelangelo Buonarroti in a painful but serene expression.
-Everyone is moved by the sight of the lifeless, human Christ.
-The work is located in the Basilica of St. Peter in Rome.
+The work is located in the Basilica of St. Peter.

-- Holdman’s stained glass window in the Rome Temple Visitors’ Center, (2019)
+5. Holdman’s stained glass window in the Rome Temple Visitors’ Center (2019)

 Holdman’s stained glass window is an artistic work, a fresco of the third millennium not laid on lime and masonry but on pure glass crystal.
-The Christ, placed in the center of the scene is the only character bent in sign of the one who serves.
+The Christ, placed in the center of the scene is the only character bent, representing that He uplifts the downtrodden.
 It is admired for its incomparable beauty and harmony that pervades it.
-The work is located in the Visitors Center of the Italy Rome Temple.
+The work is located in the visitors’ center of the Italy Rome Temple.